kookkui/linked-blog-starter-md/Disciples of Bone and Shadow/PCs/Zaalu.md

 Pskills1: "Foraging (Archetype Exclusive): This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild."
 Title2: Torch x 10
 Title3: Bandage x 5
+Pskills2: "Inner Compass (1 EP): You may re-roll once any failed Orientation tests."
 ---
 >[!dice] %%FAKE TITLE HERE%%
 >> [!dice] %%FAKE TITLE HERE%%